refgenie/refgenie/README.md

 # Refgenie: Reference Genome Indexer

 Refgenie is a python script that creates a standardized folder structure for reference genome files and indexes.
 Minimal input is just a fasta file.
+It also comes with a [docker container (nsheff/refgenie)](https://hub.docker.com/r/nsheff/refgenie/) so you don't have to install any software, if you like.

-Refgenie currently builds indexes for tools like bowtie, bowtie2, bismark (for DNA methylation), etc. You can find the complete list in the [config file](src/refgenie.yaml).
+Refgenie currently builds indexes for tools like bowtie2, hisat2, bismark (for DNA methylation), etc. You can find the complete list in the [config file](src/refgenie.yaml).
 These are all optional; you only have to build indexes for ones you intend to use.
 You can also add more later.

 ## Installing

 * Install [Pypiper](http://databio.org/pypiper/) (`pip install --user --upgrade https://github.com/epigen/pypiper/zipball/master`)
 * Clone this repo (e.g. `git clone git@github.com:databio/refgenie.git`)
-* Install software for indexes to build; put them in your path (default) or specify paths in your [refgenie config file](src/refgenie.yaml)
+* Install software for indexes to build; put them in your path (default) or specify paths in your [refgenie config file](src/refgenie.yaml).
+Or, you can use the [Docker version](#docker) and then you don't have to install anything but Docker!

 ## Running